privacyint/docker-headscale/README.md

-# Headscale on an Azure Web App
+# Headscale on an immutable Docker image
-> Making it easy (for me) to deploy production-ready setup

-It should be easier to deploy [Headscale][headscale] to Azure, without much configuration files.
+It should be easier to deploy [Headscale][headscale] without having to touch configuration files.

 This repository aims to provide that while still providing a good backup